Duff's

 Poet Armand Forster at Duff's, 2008

-In the summer of 2013, Karen Duffy and Tim Kirby decided it was time to retire.
-They sold their restaurant to a group that would open an Italian restaurant in the space.
+In the summer of 2013, Karen Duffy decided it was time to retire.
+She sold her restaurant to a group that would open an Italian restaurant in the space.

 Duff's served its final meal on Sunday, June 23.
 The next evening, the restaurant hosted one last Monday evening literary gathering.
 And then the Central West End institution closed for good.